 - Create a RESTful “/versions” API endpoint and call it on every foreground launch.
 Your clients should pass query params to this API containing details you won’t have to look up server-side such as whether the device has certain capabilities enabled like notifications, location services, bluetooth, its clientid etc.

-- Following a push to the AppStore don’t delete the AppStore release emails from Apple as they’ll help you debug rejections over time and help you recall review durations and rejection details both of which will be helpful with future directions.
+- Following a push to the AppStore don’t delete the AppStore release emails from Apple as they’ll help you debug rejections over time and help you recall review durations and rejection details both of which will be helpful with future releases.

 - Keep notes on why your AppStore submission was rejected and what you did to fix it.